jarad/GP_reading_group/README.md

-# GP_reading_group
+# Readings on Gaussian Process

-A repository to organize materials for a Gaussian Process reading group at Iowa State University.
+This is the repository for the reading group at Iowa State University.

+We meet every week on __TO BE DETERMINED__ starting on __TO BE DETERMINED__.
+Check [our schedule](schedule.md) for more information.